JonasDavisFondene/dlt/docs/website/docs/dlt-ecosystem/destinations/athena.md

 ## Data loading

 Data loading happens by storing parquet files in an s3 bucket and defining a schema on athena.
-If you query data via sql queries on athena, the returned data is read by scanning your bucket and reading all relevant parquet files in there.
+If you query data via SQL queries on athena, the returned data is read by scanning your bucket and reading all relevant parquet files in there.

 `dlt` internal tables are saved as Iceberg tables.